 One of the first things I checked for was the string trimmer vibration harmonics.
 The Gen 1 is plenty powerful enough for the string trimming tasks I have, but it has a gritty feel.
 There’s a definite improvement with Quik-Lok and I’m grateful for it.
-However, EGO still sits at the top when it comes to controlling vibration.
+However, there are still better models when it comes to controlling vibration.

 The throttle is incredibly responsive.
 Milwaukee claims it reaches full speed in under 1 second and I believe it.

 You’ll get a choice between cutting 14″ and 16″ swaths with the Quik-Lok String Trimmer.
 Just remove the screws and flip the cutter to switch positions.
 Since I have multiple batteries and a rapid charger, I don’t worry about runtime and stick with the 16″ diameter.